ryanccf/cropdrop/README.md

 # cropdrop

-A simple merge game
+A simple merge game.

-Players connect like vegetables to upgrade them
+Players connect like vegetables to upgrade them.

 Set 1:
 Garlic